rapidsai/deployment/source/cloud/gcp/vertex-ai.md

 If you want to select a different GPU or select other hardware options you can select "Advanced Options" at the bottom and then make changes in the "Machine type" section.
 ```

-## Install RAPIDS
+## Install the libraries

-Once the instance has started select **OPEN JUPYTER LAB** and at the top of a notebook install the RAPIDS libraries you wish to use.
+Once the instance has started select **OPEN JUPYTER LAB** and at the top of a notebook install the libraries you wish to use.

-You can create a new RAPIDS conda environment and register it with `ipykernel` for use in Jupyter Lab.
+You can create a new conda environment and register it with `ipykernel` for use in Jupyter Lab.
 Open a new terminal in Jupyter and run the following commands.

 ```bash
 # Use a user-writable location for environments and package caches